srozemuller/rozemuller_blog/content/post/series/2026-04-02-intune-automation-the-ipa-sip/index.md

 That is why reading responses is just as important as reading requests.

 ## What’s next
-We now know what the Graph API and how the Intune portal interacts with it.
+We now know what the Graph API is and how the Intune portal interacts with it.
 In the next post, we’ll take the next small step.
 Zooming in into Graph endpoints in more detail, learn how to find the correct endpoints and exploring how to read data using tools like Graph Explorer.

 For now, enjoy this sip.
 Every good automation journey starts slow 🍺